prototypefund/Digital_Bargeld-docs/anastasis.rst

     given in the "Location" header and allow the user to re-try the operation after successful authorization.
   :status 402 Payment Required:
-    The account's balance is too low for the specified operation (or the server requires payment to store truth per item).
+    The service requires payment for access to truth.
     See the Taler payment protocol specification for how to pay.
-    The response body SHOULD provide various means for payment.
+    The response body MAY provide alternative means for payment.
   :status 403 Forbidden:
     The server requires a valid "response" to the challenge associated with the UUID.
   :status 404 Not Found: